mnot/I-D/http-over-version/draft.md

 --- abstract

-The 505 (HTTP Version Not Supported) status code does not clearly indicate, on its own, the scope of the assertion that the HTTP version in use isn't supported.
-This document introduces a new header field, "Over-Version" to indicate what it applies to, as well as what protocol version(s) to use.
+The 505 (HTTP Version Not Supported) status code does not clearly indicate, on its own, the scope of the assertion, nor the version(s) supported.
+This document introduces a new header field, "Over-Version", to indicate this information.

 --- middle